archived-codacy/codacy-eslint-legacy/src/main/resources/docs/description/no-return-assign.md

 The rule takes one option, a string, which must contain one of the following values:

-* except-parens (default): Disallow assignments unless they are enclosed in parentheses.
+* except-parens: Disallow assignments unless they are enclosed in parentheses.
-* always: Disallow all assignments.
+* always(default): Disallow all assignments.

 With except-parens as an option you can do: